ZenXChaos/MapleStorySDLCPP/Tutorials/Tutorial03/README.md

 </nowiki>
 </pre>

-This inserts a sprite into our '''animFrames''' container.
-We also need to increase the '''maxFrames''' count by one.
+This inserts a sprite into our *animFrames* container.
+We also need to increase the *maxFrames* count by one.

-'''void AnimatedSprite::Step()'''
+*void AnimatedSprite::Step()*
 <pre>
 <nowiki>
 void AnimatedSprite::Step(){